 Our primary operating cash requirements are to fund our seasonal buildup in inventories and accounts receivable, primarily during the second and third fiscal quarters each year.
 Due to the seasonality of our business, we generally reach our peak borrowings under our asset-based credit facility during our third fiscal quarter.
 The primary sources to meet our operating cash requirements have been borrowings under this credit facility and cash generated from operations.
-We also raised cash from an offering of our common stock in December 2009 as described below.
-We had a net debt position of \$5.4 million at January 31, 2012 compared to cash of \$10.0 million at January 31, 2011.
+Our total debt, net of cash on hand, was \$57.4 million at January 31, 2013 compared to a net debt position of \$5.4 million at January 31, 2012.